Tash (rapper): Solo work

 Tash released one album, Rap Life, on Loud Records in 1999.
 It received some critical acclaim and little commercial.
 It only reached #148 on The Billboard 200, even with guest appearances by famed artists such as Outkast and Kurupt.
 It did reach #1 on the Top Heatseekers chart which tracks underground acclaim, and it had two singles that reached the Hot Rap Singles chart.
-Those two songs, "Rap Life" featuring Raekwon and "Bermuda Triangle," remain as Tash's best known solo tracks.
+Those two songs, "Rap Life" featuring Raekwon and "Bermuda Triangle," remain as Tash's best-known solo tracks.

 According to a 2009 interview, Tha Alkalholiks are done releasing albums, and Tash was 100% finished with his next solo album, Control Freek on the Amalgam Digital label.
-The album was released June 2009.
+The album was released in June 2009.
 It featured appearances from B-real, J-ro and King Tee and production by will.i.am, Maestro, and J. Wells.

 In a 2015 interview with Dubcnn, Tash revealed that he will be releasing a new album titled "Publicity Stunt".
 "Publicity Stunt", according to Tash is "a collaboration album where in the last 15 years, I just did so many songs with people."
-The projected release date is May 2015.
+The album was released on July 14 2015.